 Join the Thunder Bay Museum as we launch our 2018 Historical Walking Tours.
-This year, along with the very popular Port Arthur and Fort William Tours that ran previously, we will be adding a new Court St. tour and others throughout the summer.
+This year, along with the very popular Port Arthur, Fort William, and Court Street Tours that ran previously, we will be adding a new Westfort Tour that will debut later this summer.
 Learn some fascinating aspects of local history; all you have to do is walk.

 The tours are approximately 1.5km and should last about 90 minutes.
 Be sure to dress appropriately.
 These tours welcome participants of all ages, but some of the content may not be suitable for small children.
 Parental discretion is advised.

 Admission for the tours is $5 per person.
 For tickets, dates, and more information click the link below or call the Museum at 807-623-0801 or view our Facebook page.